Banks in line for $153 million payday from Barclays share sale

-LONDON The investment banks working on Barclays' multi-billion pound share sale could split a total fee pot of close to 100 million pounds.
+LONDON The investment banks working on Barclays' (BARC.L) multi-billion pound share sale could split a total fee pot of close to 100 million pounds ($153.49 million).

 Barclays said on Tuesday it planned to raise 5.8 billion pounds from its shareholders to satisfy Britain's financial regulator's demands for the 320-year-old bank to strengthen its capital reserves.